Conformal Elasticity of Mechanism-Based Metamaterials

-\subsection{Discussion}
+\section{Discussion}

 The intuitive concept of soft modes that are locally composed of a spatially varying mechanism is not confined to the RS mechanism explored here.
 The conformal modes explored here arise because they are the Nambu-Goldstone modes associated with the local dilational symmetry, rather than from the details of the specific microstructure.
 We therefore propose the analogy: as isometries are to thin elastic sheets~\cite{Santangelo2013}, so are conformal deformations to dilational metamaterials.
-Consequently, dilational materials derived from a variety of different metastructures~\cite{Prall1997, sun2012surface, Milton2013, Cho2014, Gatt2015} including fractal RS structures~\cite{Cho2014, Gatt2015}, disordered ``pruned'' networks~\cite{Goodrich2015}, nanoscale~\cite{Suzuki2016}, and three dimensional generalizations~\cite{Shim2012,konakovic2016developable, Choi2019} will similarly have mechanical response controlled by a set of conformal soft modes.
+Consequently, dilational materials derived from a variety of different metastructures~\cite{Prall1997, Sun2012, Milton2013, Cho2014, Gatt2015} including fractal RS structures~\cite{Cho2014, Gatt2015}, disordered ``pruned'' networks~\cite{Goodrich2015}, nanoscale~\cite{Suzuki2016}, and three dimensional generalizations~\cite{Shim2012,Konakovic2016, Choi2019} will similarly have mechanical response controlled by a set of conformal soft modes.
 These alternate architectures provide the possibility for greater ranges of dilation~\cite{Milton2013}, opening the door for even more dramatic soft deformations such as pictured for the kagome lattice in Fig~\ref{fig:conformal_fun}d.
-We suggest that a broad class of generic mechanisms not confined to pure dilation will also generate families of soft modes that govern material response, and that this may become a fundamental principle for mechanism-based metamaterials.
-Exploring how these may obey, e.g., a generalized bulk-boundary correspondence may yield fruitful connections to exotic field theories~\cite{Pretko2018} as well as black hole and string theories where holographic principles already play a vital role.

 Note, by example, that many possible loads applied to thin sheets (e.g. applying an in-plane stretch to a flat sheet) are incompatible with isometries, and an isometric soft mode theory must break down there.
 Similarly, a variety of overly strict loads will be incompatible with conformal deformation and our conformal elasticity theory must similarly break down.
 For instance, this will happen when attempting to constrain the displacements, rather than dilations all along a closed boundary.
 Conveniently, we have identified two particular scenarios with either a finite number of sufficiently spaced point displacements, or with dilations controlled along a closed boundary, each of which contain a broad variety of loading possibilities which are guaranteed to be compatible with a conformal map, and are therefore governed by our elasticity theory.
 Identifying theories that apply beyond the soft conformal response will provide an interesting avenue for future work.